 Notes

 - In order to whip coconut cream into a thick "whipped cream" consistency, the coconut milk can MUST be super cold.
 This helps it to thicken up, and also assures that the thick part of the cream will separate to the top.
-I recommend letting it refrigerate for at least 24 hours before.
+I recommend refrigerating the can for at least 24 hours before using.

 - After you mash the banana in the mixing bowl, let it cool in the fridge.
 The cooler everything is, the thicker it will whip up.

-- I also recommend letting the bars set overnight!
-If you don't have time, prep them in the morning and wait at least 6 hours before serving.
+- I recommend letting the bars set overnight!
+If you don't have time, prep them in the morning and wait at least 4 hours before serving.

 Mel